thin-edge/thin-edge.io/docs/src/references/c8y-firmware-management.md

 * By contrast, the plugin is not responsible for:
   * checking the integrity of the downloaded file which is a third-party binary
   * installing the firmware files on the child-devices.
-* For each child-device, a device-specific software component, referred to as a `child-device-connector`, is required to listen for firmware update related MQTT notifications from the plugin and behave accordingly along the protocol defined by this plugin.
+* The `child-device-connector` is required to listen for firmware update related MQTT notifications from the plugin and behave accordingly along the protocol defined by this plugin.
-  * Being specific to each type of child devices, this software has to be implemented specifically.
+  * Being specific to each type of child device based on its device specific protocol for applying a firmware update.
   * This software can be installed on the child device.
   * This software can also be installed on the main device, when the target device cannot be altered or connected to the main device over MQTT and HTTP.

 ### Child device connector connecting to thin-edge device

+The `child-device-connector` is responsible for handling the firmware update requests sent by the thin-edge and translating it to the relevant 3rd-party device specific API to install the firmware on that device.
 The `child-device-connector` interacts with thin-edge over its MQTT and HTTP APIs.
 In cases where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.